-- Where an eligible centre-based or home visitor position has an associated wage rate that is between \$25.27 and \$26.27 per hour, as of December 31, 2014, that position is eligible for a partial wage enhancement.
-The partial wage enhancement will increase the wage of the qualifying position to \$26.27 per hour without exceeding the cap. - For example, if an RECE position has a wage rate of \$25.50 per hour it would be eligible for wage enhancement of \$0.77 per hour.
+Where an eligible centre-based or home visitor position has an associated base wage rate excluding year one's wage enhancement between \$24.28 and \$26.27 per hour, the position is eligible for a partial wage enhancement.
+The partial wage enhancement will increase the wage of the qualifying position to \$26.27 per hour without exceeding the cap.

+• For example, if an RECE position has a base wage rate excluding years one's wage enhancement of \$24.50 per hour, the position would be eligible for wage enhancement of \$1.77 per hour.

-Ineligible Positions (Non-Program Staff)
+Ineligible Positions (Non-Program Staff):

-- Cook, custodial and other non-program staff positions are not eligible for wage enhancement funding. - SNR-funded resource teachers/consultants and supplemental staff are not eligible for wage enhancement funding. - The only exception to this provision is if at least 25 percent of the non-program staff position is used to support ratio requirements; in which case the staff would be eligible for a partial wage enhancement.
+- Cook, custodial and other non-program staff positions are not eligible for wage enhancement funding. - SNR-funded resource teachers/consultants and supplemental staff are not eligible for wage enhancement funding.

+The only exception to the above is if the position spends at least 25 per cent of their time to support ratio requirements; in which case the staff would be eligible for wage enhancement for the hours worked in the eligible position supporting ratio.